JaredSpb/sky-alchemy/README.md

 # SkyAlchemy

 SkyAlchemy is an alchemy calculator for TES Skyrim.
-It includes ingredients from official DLCs aswell some of those from Creation Club and supports multilingual interface.
+It includes ingredients from official DLCs and some from Creation Club add-ons.
+Supports multilingual interface.

 It is realized as an SPA powered by Vue framework.